fbef0102/L4D1_2-Plugins/l4dmultislots/readme.md

 		// If 1, allow extra first aid kits for 5+ players when the finale is activated, One extra kit per player above four.
 (0=No extra kits) l4d_multislots_finale_extra_first_aid "1"

-		// When the player reconnects to the server or rejoins survivor team but no any bot can be taken over.
+		// When the same player reconnects to the server or rejoins survivor team in same round, but no any bot can be taken over.
 		// 0=Free Spawn (Alive bot anytime)
 		// 1=Dead bot after survivor has left safe zone
 		// 2=Dead bot anytime